Mentoriship

 • Who will be responsible for setting up the program and matching mentors with mentees?

-The size of the group should also be taken into account – too large, and it might be difficult to manage; too small, and you may be sacrificing diversity.
-It’s best to start with a small group and gradually expand to include more circles.
+You should also take into account the size of the group — too large, and it might be difficult to manage.
+Too small, and you may be sacrificing diversity.
+It’s best to start with a small pilot group and gradually expand to include more circles.

 3. Get leadership buy-in to start a mentoring circle